oRyLee/cse15l-lab-reports/index.md

 Step 3: Testing out Commands
 - once you're all set up, you can try some commands!
-- some common commmands are cd, ls, pwd, mkdir, and cp
+- some common commmands are
+  cd,ls, pwd, mkdir, and cp
 - an example of a command would be, "cp ~"
 - you can use commands such as the one above in the terminal
 - there's an example of a command used in a terminal down below!